Global Entry vs TSA PreCheck: Which One Should You Choose?

 Signing up for TSA PreCheck is pretty straightforward.
 You’ll fill out a quick application and pay the fee.
 From there you will head to a certified enrollment center for a short interview (bring your passport!), fingerprinting and a photo.
 If everything checks out, you should get the OK within a week or two.

-Thrifty Tip #2: After you’ve been approved, make sure you add your Known Traveler Number (KTN) to your airline profile.
+Thrifty Tip #2: After you’ve been approved, make sure you add your Known Traveler Number (KTN) to your airline profile, and make sure TSA PreCheck is on your boarding pass.
 That’s the key to getting through the TSA PreCheck.

 Getting Global Entry